dmbarbour/wikilon/docs/Runtime.md

 Third, compilation from this intermediate language into Haskell, something we can link directly into our runtimes.
 We can leverage Template Haskell to represent a "standard library" Awelon dictionary in a subdirectory of the Wikilon project, and compile everything fully to well-typed Haskell, with an option for gate-keeper code where appropriate.
 This would make it a lot easier to extend the set of accelerators.
 And I believe I can achieve excellent performance this way.

 Fourth, we can dynamially compile Haskell code at runtime.
 This is feasible either by use of the GHC `plugins` system or by constructing independent Haskell processes to which we may delegate computations.
-This can support JIT, if applied carefully, albeit without great latency.
-But even without JIT, we can probably achieve improvements in performance by targeting relatively stable subsets of code.
+I can feasibly leverage type-indexed products to represent a shared context API without use of imports.
+I imagine this would make for very high-latency JIT.
+But it should be sufficient for the more stable of software components.

 Fifth, compilation from the same intermediate language via LibClang, OpenCL, or LLVM.
-This would provide a basis for JIT compilation.
+This would provide a basis for true JIT compilation.
 I could compile to use a memory-mapped region for the stack and heap, or compile for external processes or virtual machines to distribute computation.
 Compiling to binaries for external use could provide integration with conventional systems.

-I believe this is a viable, scalable, long-term performance path for Awelon.
+I believe this is a viable and scalable long-term performance path for Awelon.

 The first two ideas might be combined, since every accelerated type and function must also be represented in our intermediate language.
 The intermediate language requires much attention.
 As will developing a useful set of "primitive" accelerators.

-### Maybe the JVM?

-It is tempting to leverage the JVM or CLR instead of GHC Haskell.

-This would offer significant benefits for dynamic code, without requiring heroic efforts.
-I can compile to JVM code at runtime to leverage JIT.
-JIT should also work conveniently for flexible composition of objects.

-There are also secondary benefits.
-If I wish to model flexible application and effects models, JVM would make the server more plug-in extensible.

-Ceylon and Kotlin are both promising languages in this venue.

-JVM would still give me garbage collection, access to LMDB, etc..

-Another option is to avoid Haskell and choose a JIT'd language, like Java or Scala, and "compile" to an intermediate representation that is easy for JIT to specialize, or leverage project lancet (surgical precision JIT tools).
-But I'd rather avoid this path and move quickly to compilation.
-I could potentially deal with GHC's plugins package if I immediately need dynamic compilation for a stable subset of the dictionary.
+## A Shorter Path?
+Leverage JVM or CLR

+With JVM or CLR we can leverage JIT and dynamic code generation.
+Leveraging this would allow me to take advantage of existing and ongoing optimization efforts.
+Code generation may also simplify construction or plug-ins for server-side agents to support various application models.

+I'm leaning slightly in favor of F# on CLR based on my research so far.
+The CodeDOM seems much cleaner in CLR compared to ByteBuddy on JVM.
+CLR also preserves much type information in a "full abstraction" sense, which appeals to me.
+Further, mono provides an ahead-of-time compilation mode, which could be leveraged to improve startup times or memory usage.

+For web frameworks, F# has Suave or NancyFX as lightweight options.
+WebSharper is a very interesting possibility, enabling mixed compilation to JavaScript so the client-side and server side may be modeled together.

+Something that annoys me terribly about F# (and .Net in general) is the abundant use of templates, scaffolding, magic configuration strings.

+I'll need to remember that pain when I'm designing application models for Awelon.
+Ensure precise control of views (without sacrificing flexibility).

+I must experiment, get comfortable with a framework and its peculiar set of magic invocations.

 ## Spike Solution

-I need to get something running quickly (again!), even if it isn't ideal for performance immediately.
-This will consist of a web server and basic APIs mostly (initially) for human use.

-Web service:

-* servant - routing and web API
-* yesod - forms, widgets, maybe sessions
-* custom persistence layer (via Wikilon.DB)
-* security: basic authentication for short term
- * long term, look into single sign-on services
- * sign on via google or other common systems
+First, get a web server running with some basic APIs for data entry and processing.
+Then the database.
+At every point, I should be able to interact usefully with my code.

 My first attempt used Wai directly, but it was difficult to get what I wanted from that.
 So I'm trying something richer this time around.
 I'd also like to get started early with web-sockets to support rich and reactive web applications.